 Learn more about how BITOC (formerly known as the Teachers of Color and Indigenous Teachers (ToCIT) Collective) began in this article.

 Los Caminos: Pathways to Education

-A partnership between Fort Collins High School, and Colorado State University’s El Centro Cultural Center and School of Education, the goal of the Caminos Program is to address specific academic needs among Latina/o and Indigenous students, and to provide access to and understanding of higher education opportunities while affirming cultural and racial identity, assets, and funds of knowledge.
+A partnership between Fort Collins High School, and Colorado State University’s El Centro Cultural Center and School of Education, the goal of Los Caminos is to address specific academic needs among Latina/o and Indigenous students, and to provide access to and understanding of higher education opportunities while affirming cultural and racial identity, assets, and funds of knowledge.